 |12B-1 Conflict||Ask firm|

 |Trades Recommended Securities||No|

 As a financial advisory firm, Boston Common Asset Management can provide a variety of financial planning services for Americans.
-The goal of a financial advisor is to review your personal finances and work with you to achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan.
-Financial advisors focus primarily on money management, including investments like stocks, ETFs, and mutual funds.
+Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.
 For further detail, see our articles on different types of advisors and financial advisor services.

-Boston Common Asset Management is headquartered in Boston, MA.
-Boston Common Asset Management offers financial advisor services in 20 states: California, Colorado, Connecticut, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Vermont, Washington, Wisconsin.
+Boston Common Asset Management is headquartered in Boston, MA and currently serves in 22 states: California, Colorado, Connecticut, Delaware, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Vermont, Washington, Wisconsin.

 While Boston Common Asset Management advises clients across a variety of portfolio sizes, the average client balance is currently $16,808,339.
 In total, Boston Common Asset Management manages $5,849,302,016 in assets.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.